Geospatial Data Science for Public Health Surveillance

 Digital health surveillance system

-• Modelling framework that integrates multiple data sources so as to produce local probabilistic predictions of disease activity
+Data-gathering platform and modelling framework that integrates multiple data sources to produce local probabilistic predictions of disease activity

 Disease surveillance systems